 Once you’re safely hitched, it’s time to tow.
 The more you tow your Airstream the better you will get at it, but if these are your first experiences towing just remember to take it slow, make wider-than-normal turns, brake sooner than you otherwise would, and drive at a slower, more consistent speed.
 It will become second nature.

-Lastly, before you leave on your trip, make sure to turn on your refrigerator (see your owner’s manual for specifics).
-The drive to your destination is a great opportunity to get the fridge cooling down.
+Lastly, before you leave on your trip, make sure to turn on your refrigerator at least a day before you leave so it's cold enough to stock everything when you begin to pack the trailer (see your owner’s manual for specifics).

 Pulling Into the Campsite